-The development and application of biological and medical research is increasingly international in its reach and its practice.
+The development and application of research in biomedicine and health is increasingly international in its reach and its practice.

 Meetings with National Bioethics Commissions